Lenacapavir: Legal status

 In June 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Sunlenca, intended for the treatment of adults with multidrug‑resistant human immunodeficiency virus type 1 (HIV‑1) infection.
 The applicant for this medicinal product is Gilead Sciences Ireland UC.

 Lenacapavir was authorized for medical use in the European Union in August 2022, in Canada in November 2022, and in the United States in December 2022.

 In February 2025, the US Food and Drug Administration (FDA) accepted Gilead Sciences's drug application for twice-yearly lenacapavir under priority review.
 The FDA approved lenacapavir (as Yeztugo) for HIV prevention in June 2025.

-In July 2025, the CHMP adopted a positive opinion recommending the granting of a marketing authorization for the medicinal product Yeytuo (lenacapavir) intended for the prophylaxis against sexually acquired human immunodeficiency virus type 1 (HIV-1) infection.
-Yeytuo was authorized for medical use in the European Union in September 2025.
+In July 2025, the CHMP adopted a positive opinion recommending the granting of a marketing authorization for lenacapavir for the prophylaxis against sexually acquired human immunodeficiency virus type 1 (HIV-1) infection.
+It was authorized for medical use in the European Union in September 2025.